 We need to trust in the process of love and of grief.

-We can only do this by being present for each other, in any stage that another may be.
+We can only do this by being present for each other, at any stage that another maybe.

 Now we are forming our own sacred bond, one where I never take a day with him for granted.
 Each day that I am with this little dog — who has a HUGE capacity for love — is sacred.
 He is helping me heal, one day at a time.
 He is helping me remember the great times with Jazmine.
 He is reminding me each day, that I am still loved.